lindacom/LAMP/README.md

 Steps
 ========
+See the various readme files

 1. Install Centos 7 or Dabian on an Oracle Virtual Box
+2. Log into the machine
-2. Set up the LAMP stack - Linux, Apache, MySQL, PHP using the command line
+3. Set up the LAMP stack - Linux, Apache, MySQL, PHP using the command line
-3. Run servers
+4. Open, check and run the servers
-4. Test installation
+5. Test installation
-5. Install Wordpress in the LAMP environment
+6. Install Wordpress in the LAMP environment

 Installing a virtual box
 ========